3 Economic data over time

 barplot_V2

-We improves the labels of both axies, and increased the font size.
+We improved the labels of both axes, and increased the font size.

 The new version is reasonably good, but there are still unnecessary gridlines, right?